Elsie Tu: Family and marriages

 Tu's father, John Hume, originally a grocer's assistant, was sent to fight in the First World War in Europe when she was one.
 He was gassed in the trenches and suffered as a result for the rest of his life.
 Tu noted that her father had a profound influence on her conscience when he told her his experiences during the war.
 He had a hatred of war and compassion for all people.
 He became an agnostic and interested in politics.
 Her family discussed about the hypocrisy of religions, about Marxism and the rights of workers and about sports.
 Her left-leaning world-view influenced by her father made Tu decided that "I could at least be good and useful in life" in her youth.
 Her father died when she was in China.

-Elsie married William Elliott who was eight years her junior and worked in the Plymouth Brethren missionary in 1946.
+Elsie married William Elliott who was eight years her junior, and worked in the Plymouth Brethren missionary group in 1946.
 She went with her husband to China in 1947, but became increasingly disillusioned with her husband's fundamentalism and their church.
 She described the period as "the lowest point in [her] life" and thought of committing suicide.
 The couple eventually separated during an abortive trip back to England.
 She returned to Hong Kong alone and later divorced him in 1964.

-She met her second husband, Andrew Tu Hsueh-kwei, who had come to Hong Kong from Inner Mongolia in the 1950s.
+Back in Hong Kong she met her second husband, Andrew Tu Hsueh-kwei, who had come to Hong Kong from Inner Mongolia in the 1950s.
 They became working partners at the Mu Kuang English School, with Andrew teaching the Chinese language and Elliott teaching all other Form 1 subjects.
 In spite of cultural and language differences, she found that Andrew's ideas took her back to the days of sharing with her father.
 In 1985, 30 years after the two teachers met, they finally got married when Elsie was 71 and Andrew was 63.
-The old couple remained married until Andrew died in 2001.
-Andrew was also a social activist and the leader of the Chinese Alliance for Commemoration of the Sino-Japanese War Victims, which demands justice, reparations and apologies of the victims suffered in the Second Sino-Japanese War from the Japanese government.
+The couple remained married until Andrew died in 2001.
+Andrew was also a social activist and the leader of the Chinese Alliance for Commemoration of the Sino-Japanese War Victims, which demands justice, reparations and apologies for the victims suffered in the Second Sino-Japanese War from the Japanese government.